Convex-Dev/design/cad/020_tokenomics/README.md

 # Tokenomics

-## IMPORTANT NOTE
+## IMPORTANT LEGAL NOTE

 This repository discusses hypothetical tokenomic specification and design decisions relating to the Convex network.
-It does not in any way represent a commitment to implement the Convex Network in precisely the manner described,
+It does not in any way represent a commitment to implement the Convex Network in precisely the manner described, and may be subject to change based on learnings from Protonet.

 The information contained in this repository is provided on an "as is" basis for informational and discussion purposes only, with no guarantees of completeness, accuracy, usefulness or timeliness.